SankarBattula/springboot-reference/README.md

   - $\color{red}{spring-boot-starter-test}$: Used for testing an application with libraries such as Junit and Mockito
   - $\color{red}{spring-boot-starter-aop}$: Used for Aspect-Oriented Programming with Spring AOP and Aspect

 •	Using Spring Boot, you can package your web applications as jar files containing both the code and an embedded server.
-To ensure that your application is running in the auto-configure mode, you can use the @SpringBootApplication annotation.
+To ensure that your application is running in the auto-configure mode, you can use the $\color{red}{@SpringBootApplication}$ annotation.

    This annotation is a combination of three annotations: